wate-labs/wate/README.md

 context of a case requests have some additional functionality.
 All case requests are run sequentially.

+###### Delayed requests

-> Case requests can also have a `delayed` property set which delays execution
+Case requests can also have a `delayed` property set which delays execution in seconds.
-> in seconds.
 These requests are queued and executed at the end of the suite.
-> If a delayed request is found all subsequent requests (without delay) queued
-> and run when the delayed request was performed.
+If a delayed request is found all subsequent requests (without delay) queued and run when the delayed request was performed.
-> The reference for the delay is the previous request.
+The reference for the delay is the previous request.
-> The captures defined are evaluated at runtime.
+The captures defined are evaluated at runtime.

+###### Retries

-> If you have requests that need polling you can use the `retries` property to
-> set the number of attempts until a response is valid.
-This can be helpful
-> when the server is doing some asynchronous work and you need to poll.
-The
-> retry mechanism will take the `delayed` property into account.
+If you have requests that need polling you can use the `retries` property to set the number of attempts until a response is valid.
+This can be helpful when the server is doing some asynchronous work and you need to poll.
+The retry mechanism will take the `delayed` property into account.

+###### Evaluate errors

+Usually wate handles requests with `4xx` responses as failed.
+If you have the case to check for especially such a response status code you can use the property `allowError` set to `true` for the respective request.
+There is a special capture called `$status` scoped to the current request that allows asserting for the response code.

 ###### Params